FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 **BeagleBone**
 On the bealebone, a python program was used in order to bridge communication between the arduino and the web server used to render a chart of the force applied.

-The python program was the  meant to send the values using an http POST request to a java webserver, also hosted on the beaglebone.
+The python program was meant to send the values using an http POST request to a java webserver, also hosted on the beaglebone.
 However, the server ended up being hosted an external computer due to a faillure to get some of the dependencies to work on the beaglebone's version of Debian.

 ### Subsystems